 Vendor Risk Management (VRM) is a process of evaluating the risk factors of a third party.
 A proper VRM will ensure that the reputation of the buyer is protected.
 It also keeps track of any unethical practices carried out by the vendors and shows measures to eliminate them.
 Furthermore, it is a method of establishing professionalism in the operations and administration of a company.

-A good vendor management system also safeguards the organization from loss of fraudulent activity caused by vendors.
+A good management system also safeguards the organization from loss of fraudulent activity caused by vendors.

-Furthermore, vendor management ensures that the vendors adhere to the needs of an organization.
+Furthermore, management ensures that the vendors adhere to the needs of the organization.
 Additionally, it also helps in monitoring the contributions made by suppliers in achieving the objectives of the Company.

-An effective vendor management system in place is not only beneficial for the company.
-But for the whole supply chain which includes the suppliers, vendors, and final consumers.
+An effective management system in place is not only beneficial for the company but also for the whole supply chain which includes the suppliers, vendors, and final consumers.